rebelsky/csc207c/_eboards/eboard17.md

 Code concerns

 * **Do not use double values for values that should be exact.**
+    * `int` or `long` values are exact. `double` values are not.
 * Do not print error messages from utility functions.
-We strive to be better than
+    * Return a special value.
+    * Use exceptions.
 * Please follow Java standards.
 For example, capitalize class names.
 * Please don't double-space your code.
+(Yes, it happens when you copy and paste from some applications.
+You are prospective computer science majors; you should be able to figure out how to deal with the issue.)

 Encapsulation

 * Two key concepts, which are ...
 TPS.
+    * Limit access to the internal structure of the object (i.e., the fields) so that client codes doesn't change things unexpectedly.
+        * We may have expectations about the state of the fields; this can lead to crashes.
+        * We can change the implementation without affecting the client code.
+    * All the code and fields that go together are in one thing (class).
+* Also
+    * This also helps us separate our code.
+    * As designers, we can abstract away a bit.
+(Abstraction means that client coders can see *what* we do without knowing *how*.)
+        * Protect patent rights.
+        * Protect ourselves from being made fun of.
-* Why doesn't Sam like the following?
+* Why doesn't Sam like the following/why won't he give it credit?
 (More TPS)

 ```
 public class Monkey {
   /**
    * The monkey's name.
    */
-  String name;
+  private String name;

   /**
    * The monkey's age.
    */
-  int age;
+  private int age;

   /**
    * Build a new monkey.